afurkank/vecquery_tune/README.md

 inference(
     metadata_column='author',
     documents_column='docs',
-    max_len=256 # this isn't required, however, the max len is usually 768 for BERT models,
-    # and if the input tokens exceed this, there may be an error
+    max_len=256
 )
 ```

+Note: The parameter 'max_len' is 256 by default.
+However, if the max len exceeds the size
+of the last hidden dimension of your chosen BERT model, it will give an error.
+I recommend
+specifying a max_len of 768 at most if you want specify a value.

 # What's Next
 - Add JSON formatted data option for creating the database and running inference.